 Currently, as your Research and User Services Librarian, I actively engage with students and faculty in exploring research questions and fostering critical thinking, thus helping better prepare students for life-long learning.
 At NJIT, I am also the liaison librarian to the following departments:

 You may see me at NJIT sponsored events promoting the library and resources available to help faculty and students.
-I am actively involved in the Open and Affordable Textbook Initiative on campus.
+I am actively involved in the Open and Affordable Textbook Program on campus.
 In addition, you might encounter me at the reference desk or in one of your courses as the embedded librarian!

 Contact me if you need any help with your research topic, project or assignment.
 If you are a first time library user, I can bring you up to speed with all our available resources and services as well as guide you on how to better perform research.
 I am available to meet with you in person, as well as virtually on WebEx (or Zoom), online chat, telephone and email.